 It’s really difficult to quickly explain to a non digital person exactly what is it that a SEO or PPC account manager does within a couple of sentences, without sounding pompous or using my last resort ‘Google’ sentence!

 When you think about it, it’s actually quite surprising considering how long websites have been around for and how long Google’s ranking algorithms have been evolving.
 It does however highlight how we as agencies can help businesses, as business owners may not be fully aware of or understand all the digital marketing services that would help in driving brand awareness and sales.

 I speak to a lot of business owners as part of my job and in social interactions, and everyone knows about the traditional marketing methods.
 Everyone knows you could place an advert for your business in the local or even national papers.
 Everyone knows you could print a thousand flyers and post them door to door.

 Not everyone knows that a Facebook campaign can deliver your adverts to 1000 specifically targeted potential customers for just £3 on average, or that 75% of brands are already using Facebook to advertise.
-Not everyone knows that using Google Adwords easily and instantly allows you to show your products or services in the best places to ensure they get the best reach and ROI.
+Not everyone knows that using Google Ads easily and instantly allows you to show your products or services in the best places to ensure they get the best reach and ROI.
 Not everyone knows all the tweaks you can make to your website to help it show on the first pages of search engine results.
 A digital agency knows all of this and often have teams of individuals that specialise in each channel to help deliver optimal results.

 What does this mean for us?